darkwood-com/flow/docs/integrations/symfony.md

 # Symfony Integration

-This provide integration with Symfony
+This provides integration with Symfony

 ## Installation